Geek-MD/SmartHomeBot/README.md

 - [X] Added */banuser* command so an admin can add a user to banned users list so he can't request joining allowed users list. [`v1.3.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v1.3.0)
 - [X] Added */unban* command so an admin can remove a user from banned users list. [`v1.3.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v1.3.0)
 - [X] Added code cleaning, command parser and bug fixes. [`v1.3.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v1.3.0)
-- [ ] Add */chatmembers* command to list members of a chat, highlighting allowed users, admins and bot.
+- [X] Added */chatmembers* command to list members of a chat, highlighting allowed users, admins and bot. [`v1.4.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v1.4.0)
+- [X] Added a workaround to discover existing and new chat members, so this can be used by /chatmembers command. [`v1.4.0`](https://github.com/Geek-MD/SmartHomeBot/releases/tag/v1.4.0)
 - [ ] Add */status* command so admins can see a list of running Docker containers.
 - [ ] Add */restart* command so admins can restart a specific Docker container.
 - [ ] Add Ring functionality thanks to [python-ring-doorbell](https://github.com/tchellomello/python-ring-doorbell).